 It’s not too late to plan your back-to-school strategy

-77% of back-to-school shoppers start shopping at least 3 weeks before the school year, which means you still have time to capitalize on these trends by determining what products you should stock up on and use in your online, in store and social media promotional marketing campaigns.
+77% of back-to-school shoppers start shopping at least 3 weeks before the school year, which means you still have time to capitalize on these trends by determining what products you should stock up on and use in your online, in-store and social media promotional marketing campaigns.

-Researching your target audiences to inform your marketing messaging, predicting your inventory needs in advance, and creating can’t-miss deals to attract customers are the keys to making the best of back-to-school season—the sales event that’s second only to Black Friday and Cyber Monday.
+Researching your target audiences to inform your marketing messaging, predicting your inventory needs in advance, and creating can’t-miss deals to attract customers are the keys to making the best of the back-to-school season—the sales event that’s second only to Black Friday and Cyber Monday.

 Want more great tips on how to prepare for the back-to-school sales rush with Lightspeed?
 Check out our Facebook Live to discover how to cash in before class is in session.